despacito420/The-Feed/Blog/Networking_for_SOC.md

 **4. Application Protocol-based Intrusion Detection System (APIDS)**

 An Application Protocol-based IDS (APIDS) takes an even deeper dive into the application layer by focusing on the specific protocols used by particular applications.
 Typically residing within the server-side of an application, an APIDS monitors and interprets the communication within application-specific protocols.
 A common example is an APIDS that monitors the SQL protocol used for communication between a web server and a database.
 By understanding the expected syntax, commands, and data flow within the application protocol, the APIDS can detect anomalous or malicious activity, such as SQL injection attempts or unauthorized data access.
-This type of IDS has very similar functionality to the already discussed Web Application Firewall (WAF)
+This type of IDS has very similar functionality to the already discussed Web Application Firewall (WAF).

 **5. Hybrid Intrusion Detection/Prevention System**